agopalareddy/CSE419A_Multimodal_Prediction_of_Alzheimers/README.md

 ## Overview

 This project implements a multimodal approach for predicting Alzheimer's Disease using machine learning and deep learning techniques.
-It was developed as part of Washington University in St. Louis's CSE 419A: Introduction to AI in Healthcare course.
-The project utilizes the OASIS-1 dataset to analyze various biomarkers and imaging data for early detection and prediction of Alzheimer's Disease.
+It was developed as part of Washington University in St. Louis's CSE 419A: Introduction to AI for Health course.
+The project utilizes the OASIS-1 dataset to analyze imaging and clinical data for early detection and prediction of Alzheimer's Disease.

 ## Features